octopusthink/ghost-ship/README.md

     yarn start # or `npm start` if you use `npm`.
     ```

 3. **Open the source code and start editing!**

     Your site is now running at [`http://localhost:8000/`](http://localhost:8000/)!

 ## 🚧 Build your site

 Here are a few things we recommend starting with:

-### Configure your settings.
+### Configure your settings

 Set your site's configurations by editing your `data/SiteConfig.js` file.

 When you make changes, you'll need to restart the server to see these changes reflected.

-### Add logos and favicons.
+### Add logos and favicons

+Most of your images should go in the `/src/images` folder.
+Images in this folder will be processed by Gatbsy to lazy-load and generally be optimised for fast-and-friendly loading.
+If you have issues with images used, try moving them to the `/static` folder!

+Ghost Ship is already set up for a favicon.
+Just make a favicon.png and save it to './static/favicon.png'.
+The recommended size for the file is 1500x1500px.

-### Create a custom theme.
+### Create a custom theme

 To add a custom theme, first create a [Nautilus](https://nautilus.octopusthink.com/) theme file.
 (Documentation for themeing is coming soon, but for now copying the [default theme](https://github.com/octopusthink/nautilus/blob/master/src/themes/nautilus/index.js) file will do the trick, and modify values as needed.)
 You can put it anywhere you like, but we recommend `data/theme.js`.

 Then, open up `components/NautilusWrapper`, import the theme, and pass it as a prop to Nautilus: